alexpvpmindustry/cryptotradr/README.md

 ## todos

-- some code to validate the timing of prev candlestick
-- limit number of positions? using binanceexceptions
+- fix entry for times when entry was before initialisation
 - rewrite `run_trades_ver2.py` to scale up to ~750 ticker/interval pairs per 5 minutes
 - fix run_trades_ver2, dont Upslow on initial run?
 - reduce status calls to discord ping.

+- ✅ limit number of positions? using binanceexceptions
+- ✅ some code to validate the timing of prev candlestick
 - ✅ a script to start/restart all runs
 - ✅ run multiple signals at the same time.
 - ✅ try binance apis for trading